MSc Pharmaceutical Industry Advanced Training (PIAT) / Course details

 There is a free choice of more than 20 units with none being compulsory.
 The name of the award you receive will be determined by the relative number of units taken from the two pathways above (either one of them or a combination of the two).

 You can also take individual units as standalone CPD courses.
 Please contact us for further details of the units that can be taken.

 Many of our units have been developed to support those seeking to build their QP portfolio and our team includes QPs who are willing to advise you on your development through this educational programme.

-We offer a three-day annual school each year to allow you to meet fellow students and your tutors while attending workshops to support your learning and development in the units.
-You are strongly encouraged to participate in this event as a valuable face-to-face opportunity to engage with our team of expert tutors.
+We offer a three-day annual workshop event each year to allow you to meet fellow students and your tutors while attending workshops to support your learning and development in the units.
+The event is scheduled to take place in October for the 2021-22 academic year.
+You are strongly encouraged to participate in this annual event as a valuable face-to-face opportunity to engage with our team of expert tutors.
 It has been observed that those students who do engage with the event do better in their assessments in general.